ntuanb/blog/_posts/2019-05-04-code-like-a-story.md

 # Summary

-Writing code like a story isn't something that should applied to everything.
-Each language has its own quirks and correct way, so follow the best standards.

-We should strive to avoid unexpected twists and turns as a developer.
+To summarise, I belive that writing code like is a story means as a developer, you must be able to structure and design your codebase so that anyone can easily dive in and contribute.